Seirdy/seirdy.one/content/about/_index.md

 At least two platforms listed in the "Social (centralized)" category are not endorsed, and I'm trying to wind down my use of them.
 If you find a "Seirdy" somewhere else and don't know whether or not it's me, please contact me and ask instead of assuming that it must be me.

-I used to have the Matrix ID `@seirdy:envs.net`.
+I used to have the Matrix ID `@seirdy:seirdy.one`.
 I no longer use it.

 If you want to follow me on the Fediverse, [read my Fediverse greeting first]({{<relref "fediverse-greeting.md">}})